floWneffetS/tutorial_dcTMD/README.md

 Index file:
 `3ptb_AMBER99SB_ben.ndx`
-Important: the index file needs to include an anchor group from where the ligand is pulled away (in this case: the group `[sheet]` containing C-alpha atoms from the central beta-sheet) and the ligand itself (or better, the heavy atoms of the ligand, here group `[ BEN_heavy ]`).
+**Important:** the index file needs to include an anchor group from where the ligand is pulled away (in this case: the group `[sheet]` containing C-alpha atoms from the central beta-sheet) and the ligand itself (or better, the heavy atoms of the ligand, here group `[ BEN_heavy ]`).
+If you want to create a reespective anchor index for your own simulation problem, choose an anchor group that is tighly coinnected to the remainder of the protein (such as C-alpha atoms in alpha-helices and beta-sheets)

 Structure file: `3ptb_AMBER99SB_ben.gro` in which the trypsin-bezamidine complex is equilibrated in TIP3P water with a physiological NaCl concentration and a single Ca2+ ion.

 ### Carrying out simulations

 ## dcTMD analysis